Soybean44/lv2_template/README.md

-# lv2_test
+# LV2 Template

-test repo for making an lv2 plugin
+This template is a starting project to compile lv2 plugins